 Last year we investigated how to motivate people to improve their lifestyle.
 This year Dr Unwin plans to explore how to improve clinicians’ ability to maintain approaches that show initial promise including how to reframe failure.

-About Dr David Unwin
+About Dr David Unwin, MD

 Dr. David Unwin, MD, is an award-winning general practitioner (or family doctor) known for pioneering the low-carb approach in his profession in the UK.